shre-db/Transfer-Learning-ResNet18-VGG16/README.md

 -------
 - Data for this project was collected through [torchvision](https://github.com/pytorch/vision/tree/main/torchvision) library.
 - I would like to thank [Dr. Mike X Cohen](https://www.mikexcohen.com/) for his guidance in using pre-trained models.
 Please visit his [website](https://www.mikexcohen.com/) to find out more about him.
+- Cover image for this repository was generated using OpenAI's [DALL.E](https://labs.openai.com/).

 License
 -------